 Trade between PYD and the Regime

 According to latest news, seizures continue to take place in areas under PYD control.
-On November 6, 2018, the SDF confiscated around twenty thousand liters of diesel, which had been transported in five private cars.
+On November 6, 2018, the SDF confiscated around 20,000 liters of diesel, which had been transported in five private cars.
 According to sources of SMART News, SDF members loaded the diesel into their cars (SMART News).
-On November 8, forty-five cotton-loaded trucks moved from PYD-controlled northeastern Syria toward the area under the regime’s control.
-On November 10, around sixty diesel-loaded trucks crossed the border between PYD and regime (SMART News).
+On November 8, 45 cotton-loaded trucks moved from PYD-controlled northeastern Syria toward the area under the regime’s control.
+On November 10, around 60 diesel-loaded trucks crossed the border between PYD and regime (SMART News).

 Mobilization on the Turkish-Syrian border

 On November 6, 2018, the Turkish army shelled a village between al-Qahtaniyah (Tirbesipî) and al-Qamishli in northeastern Syria (ARK News).
-On November 7, 2018, the Kurdish Future Movement in Syria published a statement suspecting the Turkish army to prepare for fighting in northeastern Syria.
-Accordingly, several Syrian armed factions are said to prepare in cooperation with Turkey for a major attack (Rudaw, ARK News).
+On November 7, 2018, the Kurdish Future Movement in Syria published a statement suspecting the Turkish army of preparing for fighting in northeastern Syria.
+Accordingly, several Syrian armed factions are said to be preparing in cooperation with Turkey for a major attack (Rudaw, ARK News).
 On November 8, 2018, ARK News reported that Turkey is mobilizing forces on the Syrian border, near the Syrian city of Tall Abyad.
-Apparently, there are also special units of the Turkish army among the mobilized forces as well as rocket and armored vehicles (ARK News).
-After the arrival of Turkish troops at the border crossing Ceylanpınar on November 11, the PYD send military reinforcements to Ra’s al-‘Ayn (Serê Kaniyê) (ARK News).
+It seems there are also special units of the Turkish army among the mobilized forces, as well as rockets and armored vehicles (ARK News).
+After the arrival of Turkish troops at the border crossing Ceylanpınar on November 11, the PYD sent military reinforcements to Ra’s al-‘Ayn (Serê Kaniyê) (ARK News).

 Demographic restructuring in ʿAfrin